Ask AI

 Kaspa framing

-Start from the job.
+Start from the job

 Kaspa is best explained as a mined shared record that aims to feel closer to real time without becoming one operator's database.
 From there, explain the job: payments, records, vault rules, assets, commitments, app-state anchors, or proof verification.

-Keep the split clear: Kaspa mainnet is live; Toccata-era programmability is targeted; TN12 proof labs are testnet evidence; coordination markets, based apps, and advanced covenant systems need their own artifacts before becoming product claims.
+Keep the split clear: Kaspa mainnet is live; Toccata-era programmability is activated; TN12 proof labs are testnet evidence; coordination markets, based apps, and advanced covenant systems need their own artifacts before becoming product claims.

 Implication discipline

-Explain why the rule matters.
+Explain the rule consequence

 Keep the everyday implication close to the technical label.
 Start with the job: a budget that cannot drain at once, a step-by-step workflow that can recover, or an asset that only moves with its controller.
 Then add the technical label only when it helps a builder find the source artifact.